Computing Probabilistic Controlled Invariant Sets: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{preliminaries} provides the system model and some preliminaries.
 Section \ref{finitePCISs} presents the definition, properties, and computation algorithms of finite-horizon PCISs.
 Section \ref{infinitePCISs} extends the results to the infinite-horizon case.
-In Section~\ref{discussion}, we analyze algorithm complexities.
 Examples in Section~\ref{example} illustrate the effectiveness of our approach.
 Section~\ref{conclusion} concludes this paper.

 \textbf{Notation.} Let $\mathbb{N}$ denote the set of nonnegative integers and $\mathbb{R}$ the set of real numbers.
 For some $q,s \in \mathbb{N}$ and $q<s$, let $\mathbb{N}_{\geq q}$ and $\mathbb{N}_{[q,s]}$ denote the sets $\{r \in \mathbb{N}\mid r\geq q\}$ and $\{r \in \mathbb{N}\mid q \leq r\leq s\}$, respectively.
 For two sets $\mathbb{X}$ and $\mathbb{Y}$, $\mathbb{X}\setminus \mathbb{Y}=\{x\mid x\in\mathbb{X}, x\notin \mathbb{Y}\}$ and $\mathbb{X}\bigtriangleup \mathbb{Y}=(\mathbb{X}\setminus \mathbb{Y}) \cup (\mathbb{Y}\setminus \mathbb{X})$.
 When $\leq$, $\geq$, $<$, and $>$ are applied to vectors, they are interpreted element-wise. $\rm{Pr}$ denotes the probability.
 For a set $\mathbb{X}$, $\mathcal{B}(\mathbb{X})$ and $\mathcal{P}(\mathbb{X})$ denote the Boreal $\sigma$-algebra generated by $\mathbb{X}$ and the space of probability distributions on $\mathbb{X}$, respectively.
 The indicator function of a set $\mathbb{X}$ is denoted by $\mathbbm{1}_{\mathbb{X}}(x)$, that is, if $x\in \mathbb{X}$, $\mathbbm{1}_{\mathbb{X}}(x)=1$ and otherwise, $\mathbbm{1}_{\mathbb{X}}(x)=0$.